 The Port of New Orleans is within walking distance of dozens of shops and restaurants.
 French Quarter bars, restaurants and shops are all within a 10-minute drive of the Port of New Orleans.
 However, the most convenient options can be found at The Outlets at Riverwalk, which is conveniently located at the top of the Julia Street Cruise Terminal.

 Amtrak offers a variety of routes to and from New Orleans, including itineraries departing from Chicago, New York City and even Los Angeles.
 All of them stop at Union Passenger Terminal, which is about a 10-minute cab ride from the Port of New Orleans.

 Passengers should contact their cruise line before departure day about having a wheelchair waiting for them in the terminal.

-For those flying home, a local baggage transfer service (Rush It Courier Service) will transfer baggage from the port to the airport -- a great option for those who want extra time to explore the city before catching late flights.https://www.advancecheckin.com/services.html
+For those flying home, a local baggage transfer service (Advance Check-In!) will transfer baggage from the port to the airport -- a great option for those who want extra time to explore the city before catching late flights.https://www.advancecheckin.com/services.html

 Baggage Pick up/Customs: After passengers have disembarked their cruise ship, they'll find their bags laid out by deck and/or zone.
 Signs direct passengers to the appropriate area.
 Porters are available to help.